 If you can't be bothered to tell your recipient why you wanted to contact her specifically, perhaps you shouldn't bother.

 A better one would be to target your efforts toward the women that interest you most, but do a bang up kick ass job of it.
-If a woman that interests you gets a flurry of "form" emails, and one or two that were obviously written just for her, which ones do you think she'll find the most intriguing?
+If a woman that interests you gets a flurry of "form letter" messages, and one or two that were obviously written just for her, which ones do you think she'll find the most intriguing?

-"I liked your profile, did you see mine?" is a little . . . flat, if that's all you said.
+That's a little . . . flat, if that's all you said.

 This sounds like you're only willing to invest your thumbs in any interaction.

 Compare those to this:

 I just read your lesbotronic profile, which I think is a hilarious name for a personals service, and you caught my attention.
 I love going to live shows as well.
 I have never been to All Good or Bonaroo but I want to go every year.
-I would have gone to All Good this year but I left for <redacted> less than a week later and I just couldn't do it.
+I would have gone to All Good this year but I left for (redacted) less than a week later and I just couldn't do it.
 I also love to travel.
 I do go to local festivals when I get the chance and I go camping with my friends a few times a year.

 I have to say that the fact that you are a librarian is totally sexy, no matter what you look like.
 I'm an English teacher.
-I teach middle school in <redacted>.
+I teach middle school in (redacted).
 I freakin' love my job and I am pretty good at it.
 I get to hang out with 12 year-olds and talk about books all day, what could be better?
-Ok, maybe a sex therapist would be better.
+OK, maybe a sex therapist would be better.

 I am a lot of contradictions.
 I am a respectable professional and financially responsible.
 I am also a hard partying butch dyke top.
-My closet has as many 50's bowling shirts as nice work sweaters.
+My closet has as many 50s bowling shirts as nice work sweaters.